 - Are you already imagining yourself joining our team?
 Good, because we can’t wait to hear from you.

 - Are you ready to bring new ideas and fresh thinking to the table?
 Brilliant!
-We have seats available and we hope it’s yours.
+We have a seat available and we hope it’s yours.

-- If you’re curious to know more then please reach out to Daniel Kim.
-We welcome your application
+- If you’re curious to know more than please reach out to Danielle Jones.

 Where can I find out more?

 AstraZeneca embraces diversity and equality of opportunity.
 We are committed to building an inclusive and diverse team representing all backgrounds, with as wide a range of perspectives as possible, and harnessing industry-leading skills.
 We believe that the more inclusive we are, the better our work will be.
 We welcome and consider applications to join our team from all qualified candidates, regardless of their characteristics.
 We comply with all applicable laws and regulations on non-discrimination in employment (and recruitment), as well as work authorisation and employment eligibility verification requirements.

 Job vacancies can be posted on the NZACRes website FREE of charge for Members.

 The suggested minimum information should include the following

 - The job title and brief description of the position